oylenshpeegul/epochs/README.md

 # epochs
-Convert various epoch times to time.Time in Go.
+Convert various epoch times to time.Time times in Go.

 For example, running this code